Google is one of the best-known and beloved companies in the world. Their official mission statement is as follows:

 Google is primarily known around the world as an internet search engine.
 Additionally, Google provides a huge suite of internet products and services.
-Google Maps, Google Earth, Google Videos, Google Images, Gmail, Google News, Google Phone, Google Calendar, Google Groups, Google Translate, and Google Books are the internet-based services that make Google the #2 most popular global website, according to Alexa.com.
+Google Maps, Google Earth, Google Videos, Google Images, Gmail, Google News, Google Phone, Google Calendar, Google Groups, Google Translate, and Google Books are the internet-based services that make Google the most popular global website.

 Google, YouTube, and Blogger

-Another stand-alone Google-owned and operated website is Blogger.com.
+Another stand-alone Google-owned and operated website is the "Blogger.com" site.
 The ninth most popular global website, Blogger was made possible by Google’s purchase of Pyra Labs and Genius Labs in 2003.
-As of 2008, it is estimated that 6% of U.S. adults have created a blog, and over 57 million people read them.

-Google dominates the internet as a search engine, with 61.8% market share in 2008, according to comScore.com.
-The next largest search engines are Yahoo, Microsoft, AOL, and Ask.
+Google dominates the internet search engine game, with nearly 75% market share in 2018.
+The next largest search engines are Bing, Yahoo, AOL, and Ask.
 Yahoo owns search engines AltaVista, All the Web, and Overture.

 Other popular Google alternatives search engines include Excite, Netscape, GoTo, DogPile, Direct Hit, Go, HotBot, iWon, and Raging Search.